oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 #### Permissions

-There should not be changes is detach storage domain Every user with permissions to create a Storage Domain on the Data Center, will be able to import a storage domain as well.
+*   No additional permissions will be added.
+*   The role for importing a Storage Domain should be CREATE_STORAGE_DOMAIN

+Open issue: Could be also that CREATE_VM for creating VMs.

 #### Future Work